All Products

 Description

-In DataService Studio > Service Management > Manage APIs, unpublish or delete all APIs.
+In DataService Studio > Service Management > Manage APIs, take offline or delete all APIs.

 In Operation Center > Node Alarm > Smart Baseline, disable or delete all baselines.

-You can unsubscribe from any subscription services.
-This includes the DataWorks paid editions (Standard, Professional, and Enterprise), the DataWorks add-on module Data Modeling, and exclusive resource groups (subscription serverless resource groups, exclusive resource groups for scheduling, exclusive resource groups for Data Integration, and exclusive resource groups for DataService Studio).
-To unsubscribe from DataWorks subscription products, submit a ticket.
+Unsubscribe from subscription resources as needed.
+This includes the DataWorks paid editions (Standard Edition, Professional Edition, and Enterprise Edition), the DataWorks value-added module Data Modeling, and exclusive resource groups (Subscription Serverless resource groups, exclusive resource groups for scheduling, exclusive resource groups for Data Integration, and exclusive resource groups for DataService Studio).
+To unsubscribe from DataWorks subscription commodities, submit a ticket.

 Note

-When you unsubscribe from a DataWorks service, the platform refunds the remaining amount based on the unused time in the current billing cycle.
+After you unsubscribe from a DataWorks commodity, the platform refunds the difference based on the remaining time in the current billing cycle.

 Delete/Disable workspaces

-1. Log on to the DataWorks console, switch to the target region, and click Workspace in the left-side navigation pane.
+1. Log on to the DataWorks Console, switch to the target region, and click Workspaces in the left navigation pane.

 Warning

-• Before you delete a workspace, we recommend that you go to Operation Center to freeze or delete related auto triggered tasks in the current workspace.
-In addition, we recommend that you go to DataService Studio to unpublish and delete the published APIs.
-This prevents you from being continuously charged after you delete the workspace.
-If you are still charged after you delete a workspace, submit a ticket to contact technical support.
+• Before you delete a workspace, we recommend that you go to the Operation Center to suspend or delete related scheduled tasks.
+Also, go to DataService Studio to take offline and delete any deployed APIs.
+This prevents further billing after the workspace is deleted.
+If you are still being billed after deleting a workspace, submit a ticket to contact technical support.

-• If you unsubscribe from DataWorks without deleting the workspace, the workspace will still exist as a resource.
-You can activate the free DataWorks Basic Edition, delete the workspace, and then unsubscribe from DataWorks again.
+• If you unsubscribe from the DataWorks software without deleting the workspace, the workspace will still exist as a resource.
+You can activate DataWorks Basic Edition for free, delete the workspace, and then unsubscribe from the DataWorks software.

 • Disable Workspace:

-If you do not currently need the features of the Standard, Professional, or Enterprise editions, you can perform the following operations:
+If you temporarily do not need the features of Standard Edition, Professional Edition, or Enterprise Edition, perform the following operations:

-1. Log on to the DataWorks console and click Purchased Resources and Services in the navigation pane on the left.
+1. Log on to the DataWorks Console and click Purchased Resources and Services in the left navigation pane.

-2. Select the edition in the target region that you want to downgrade, and click Downgrade in the Actions column.
+2. Select the value-added edition in the target region to be downgraded and click Downgrade in the Actions column.

 Important